theowenyoung/blog/content/blog/adding-search-to-zola-blog-with-meilisearch-deployed-on-mogenius/index.en.md

 ## Step 6: Setup doc-scraper

 We need to build search index after every updates of our blogs, I use Github Actions to build my blog, so I just add a job after the site is deployed.
 We'll use [docs-scraper](https://github.com/meilisearch/docs-scraper) to scrape our whole site with `sitemap.xml` file. [docs-scraper](https://github.com/meilisearch/docs-scraper) will help us to build heading and content level search index, it'll bring the best search experience for our readers.

+> The current [docs-scrape is only adapted with `0.27.x`](https://github.com/meilisearch/docs-scraper#-compatibility-with-meilisearch), at this moment, the latest meilisearch version 0.28 is not supported, I have submitted [an issue](https://github.com/meilisearch/docs-scraper/issues/231), so the default Mogenius meilisearch template version `0.27.0rc1` is fine, we can also upgrade it to `v0.27.2`.(I have done this by change the [Dockerfile](https://github.com/theowenyoung/meili/blob/main/Dockerfile), Mongenius will monitor the updates, and automatically deploy the updates)

 See the [`.github/workflows/build.yml`](https://github.com/theowenyoung/blog/blob/main/.github/workflows/build.yml)